matthiasbruns/android-kotlin-clean-architecture/README.md

 http://thedogapi.co.uk/api/v1/dog?limit=20
 ````

-The api limits the dogs count by 20 per request.
+The api limits the dogs count to 20 per request.

 ## Dog Model
 The dog model class is a simple pojo, which stores the properties of a dog.